m-reza-rahman/jakartaee-docker/README.md

 The basic Java EE application used throughout is in the [javaee](/javaee) folder.

 The factors demostrated include:
-* Using thin WARs with Docker
+* Using thin WARs with Docker.
-* Using uber jars with Docker
+* Using uber jars with Docker.
-, or hollow uber-JARs to effectively work with Docker repositories, layering, and caching; whether to deploy applications within images, through exposed admin ports or as autodeployed mounted external volumes; how Docker clusters, networking, and Kubernetes deployments align with application server administration, clustering, autodiscovery, and load-balancing; how the CI/CD pipeline of your application can be adapted to Docker and Kubernetes; and many others.
+* Using hollow uber-jars with Docker.
+* Deploying applications within Docker images.
+* Deploying applications through admin ports exposed out of Docker.
+* Auto-deploying applications through mounted external Docker volumes.
+* How to make application server administration, clustering, autodiscovery and load-balancing work with Docker clusters, networking, and Kubernetes deployments.
+* How your CI/CD pipeline looks like with Java EE, Docker and Kubernetes.